canjs/canjs/docs/can-guides/experiment/technology/technology.md

 - The Document Object Model (DOM) to update your [guides/html] automatically.
 - The browser URL to support the forward and back button through [guides/routing].
-- Your service layer to make receiving, creating, updating, and deleting [guides/service-data server data] easier.
+- Your service layer to make receiving, creating, updating, and deleting [guides/data service data] easier.

 Instead of worrying about calling the various browser APIs, CanJS abstracts this